harshitd581-hub/Breast-Cancer-Classification-with-Neural-Network/README.md

 Think of it like this:
 A doctor studies thousands of past reports.
-After experience, the doctor can look at new reports and say whether the tumor is dangerous or not.
-Your neural network model does the same thing — but mathematically.
+After experience, the doctor can look at new reports and say whether the tumor is dangerous or not. this neural network model does the same thing — but mathematically.

 📌 Project Overview
 This project implements a Deep Learning model to classify breast cancer tumors as Malignant or Benign using a Neural Network built with TensorFlow and Keras.